untrustedmodders/untrustedmodders.github.io/content/index.md

 #description
 A **Modern C++ Plugin Manager** with **Multi-Language Support**. :br **Customizable.
 Compatible.
-Open Source.** Build plugins in Python, C++, C#, JavaScript, Go, and more — all in one ecosystem.
+Open Source.** Build plugins in C++, C#, Python, Go, Lua, D, Rust, JavaScript/TypeScript and more — all in one ecosystem.
 ::

 ### Language Modules Quickstarts